 More and more businesses embrace the benefits that derive from managing their data and applications in the cloud.
 As users access sensitive assets from a greater variety of devices and locations, organizations become vulnerable to new threats.
-Authentication as a Service (AaaS) enables organizations to easily apply strong authentication onto multiple access points.Learn More About AaaS
+AaaS enables organizations to easily apply strong authentication onto multiple access points.Learn More About AaaS

 SafeNet AaaS Products:

-SafeNet’s security applications consist of middleware and password management software that enable users to securely store and manage authentication credentials.Learn More About Security Applications
+SafeNet’s security applications consist of middleware and password management software that enable users to securely store and manage user credentials.Learn More About Security Applications

 SafeNet Security Applications Products: